 Billings is a larger medium-sized city located in the state of Montana.
 With a population of 110,263 people and 28 constituent neighborhoods, Billings is the largest community in Montana.

-Billings is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Billings isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Billings are a mix of both white- and blue-collar jobs.
 Overall, Billings is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Billings who work in office and administrative support (14.47%), sales jobs (12.02%), and management occupations (8.69%).
+There are especially a lot of people living in Billings who work in office and administrative support (13.65%), sales jobs (11.32%), and management occupations (9.24%).